yash1802/AIGetsYouInShape/README.md

 	2. Open user_data.txt to customize your target metrics (e.g., calorie intake goal).
 	3. Run the following command: **python main.py**

 Output: A detailed daily summary displayed in the terminal.

 Example:
 *Today, you consumed 2000 calories and burned 800 calories, making your net daily calorie intake 1400.
 Thus, you have undershot your target daily calorie goal by 100.
 You performed the following exercises: Running, Weightlifting and put moderate stress on yourself, which considering your recovery rate of 75%, was a good decision.
 I recommend a moderate workout tomorrow and eat more protein-rich foods as well as complex carbohydrates like chicken or brown rice.
 This is because your recovery rate is high and you have a small calorie deficit to balance.*

 2. Generating and Analyzing Plots
-To generate visual plots and get AI insights:
+To generate visual plots and get AI insights, run the following command: **python generate_plots.py**
-	1. Ensure daily_data.csv is updated with your latest fitness data.
-	•	File should include columns: date, calories_consumed, calories_burned, strain, recovery.
-	2. Run the following command: **python generate_plots.py**

 The script will:

 	•	Generate the following plots and save them in a folder called plots:
 	•	Calories Consumed vs. Burned (Bar Chart)